sathishks2011/PlayUtsav/docs/SPRINT4_PLAN.md

 **Branch:** `feature/sprint4-bioscope`
 **Start Date:** October 16, 2025
-**Status:** Planning
+**Status:** In Progress - Phase 4 (Testing & Refinement)
 **Priority:** High
+**Last Updated:** October 17, 2025

 ## 🎯 Sprint Goal

 Implement a new interactive game called **Bioscope** - an image-based guessing game where players guess a title (movie, TV show, etc.) based on images revealed one at a time by the host.
-The game will be displayed beneath the existing quiz game and support both text input and voice-based manual scoring.
+The game will support **multi-game sessions** where multiple game types (Quiz + Bioscope) can be played in a single session with unified game management and scoring.

+## 🔄 Design Evolution & New Requirements

+### Multi-Game Session Support (Added October 16-17, 2025)

+**Original Design**: Single game type per session (Quiz OR Bioscope)
+**Updated Design**: Multiple game types in one session (Quiz AND Bioscope)

+#### New Architecture Changes
+1. **Session Structure**:
+   - `Session.games: GameInstance[]` - Array of all attached games
+   - `Session.activeGameIndex: number` - Tracks currently active game
+   - Each game has: `{ id, type, templateId, name, state }`

+2. **Transformation Layer**:
+   - `transformSession()` - Converts backend format to frontend format
+   - Backend: `{ quizTemplateId, bioscopeSession }` (old structure)
+   - Frontend: `{ games: [...] }` (new unified structure)
+   - Applied to all API responses and WebSocket updates

+3. **Unified Game Control Panel**:
+   - Single control panel above all game cards
+   - Displays all games with their scores
+   - Navigation controls: Previous, Next, Reset All
+   - Click game cards to switch active game
+   - Host can manage multiple games seamlessly

+4. **Score Aggregation**:
+   - Each game maintains its own scoreboard
+   - Team scores calculated per-game
+   - Control panel shows scores for all games
+   - Real-time WebSocket updates for score changes

+#### Implementation Status
+- ✅ Multi-game session type and Redux state
+- ✅ Transformation layer for backend/frontend compatibility
+- ✅ Session creation with multiple templates
+- ✅ Game control panel with scores and navigation
+- ✅ Game card rendering in both lobbies
+- ✅ WebSocket session update preservation
+- ✅ Bioscope panel integration in multi-game context
+- ✅ Manual scoring with scoreboard updates
+- 🔄 Testing and refinement

 ## 🎬 Game Concept: Bioscope